krprzenioslo/Hystrixwiki2/Configuration.md

 Hystrix uses [Archaius](https://github.com/Netflix/archaius) for the default implementation of properties for configuration.

-The documentation below is for the default [HystrixPropertiesStrategy](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/strategy/properties/HystrixPropertiesStrategy.html) implementation that is used unless overridden using a [[plugin|Plugins]].
+The documentation below describes the default [HystrixPropertiesStrategy](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/strategy/properties/HystrixPropertiesStrategy.html) implementation that is used unless you override it by using a [[plugin|Plugins]].

-Each property has 4 levels of precedence:
+Each property has four levels of precedence:

-__1) Global default from code__
+__1. Global default from code__

 This is the default if none of the following 3 are set.

-It is shown as "_Default Value_" below.
+The global default is shown as &ldquo;_Default Value_&rdquo; in the examples below.

-__2) Dynamic global default property__
+__2. Dynamic global default property__

-Default values can be changed globally using properties.
+You can change a global default value by using properties.

-The property name is shown as "_Default Property_" below.
+The global default property name is shown as &ldquo;_Default Property_&rdquo; in the examples below.

-Example:

-> _Default Property:_ hystrix.command.default.execution.isolation.thread.timeoutInMilliseconds

-__3) Instance default from code__

-This allows defining an instance specific default in the code via the [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) constructor.

-Sample code is shown as "_How to Set Instance Default_" below.

 Example: